jakublevy/chocopkgs/painttoolsai/README.md

-**NOTE:** This is commercial software with a trial period, after expiration a valid license is required.
+**NOTE:** This is commercial software with a trial period, after expiration, a valid license is required.
 You can purchase one from [the official website](https://www.systemax.jp/en/sai).

 ![](https://cdn.jsdelivr.net/gh/jakublevy/chocopkgs/painttoolsai/sai_logo.png)